Animal, Vegetable, Mineral: Multidisciplinary Perspectives on Nutrients in Food Systems

 In this innovative multidisciplinary panel, scientists specializing in crop nutrition, animal nutrition, and aquaculture will share foundational concepts from their systems and describe linkages to human nutrition.
 The food system is a common thread between these disciplines as nutrients flow through soil, water, plant, animal, waste, and human systems.
 This session aims to spark new ideas about comparative nutrition throughout the food system and provide a more robust understanding of grand challenges that require multidisciplinary collaboration.

-- Identify ways that terrestrial and marine food production systems affect human nutrition
+- Leverage knowledge of nutrition and dietetics to identify ways that terrestrial and marine food production systems affect human nutrition.

 - 2.2.1 Identifies the need for and negotiates

 - 8.2.1 Assesses the physical, social and cultural needs